Skip to main content

 • Metropolitan State University Policy 2150 Prior Learning Assessment (PLA) Minnesota State Procedure 3.35.1

-3. Contact the appropriate College of Management department chair to obtain the name of a faculty evaluator in your topic area.
-The name of the appropriate department chair can be obtained by contacting the College of Management at 612-659-7250.
-The department chair or a designated faculty evaluator will determine whether or not your knowledge might potentially constitute college-level learning and is equivalent to a College of Management course.
+3. Contact the appropriate College of Business and Management department chair to obtain the name of a faculty evaluator in your topic area.
+The name of the appropriate department chair can be obtained by contacting the College of Business and Management at 612-659-7250.
+The department chair or a designated faculty evaluator will determine whether or not your knowledge might potentially constitute college-level learning and is equivalent to a College of Business and Management course.

 4. Meet with the designated faculty evaluator to discuss your competence.
 The purpose of this meeting is for the evaluator to determine the depth and breadth of knowledge you have attained in a particular subject.